brien84/Cinema/README.md

 ![](screenshot.png)

 ## Features
-- See all movies or showings for a selected date
+- View all movies or showings for a selected date
-- See all showings for a selected movie
+- View all showings for a selected movie